mohamadacma/TeamInSynch/DesignDocument.md

 U2.
 As a team manager, I'd like to delete a team member.

 U3.
-As a team member, I'd like to sign in to my account and update my location/contact info if needed. (team member can only make updates, no deletion/new additions allowed).
+As a team manager, I'd like to sign in to my account and update my location/contact info if needed and be able to edit member's info too.

 U4.
 As a team manager, I'd like to retrieve members info by joinDate, location, timeZone, and name